gdkrmr/julia/doc/src/manual/code-loading.md

    A map from UUIDs to paths from which to load packages.
 When encountering `import X` with UUID  `uuid` as determined by `roots` or `graph`, Julia looks up `paths[uuid]` and loads that path.

 The roots map and dependency graph are used to answer the "what" question in resolving the meaning of `import X` while the paths map answers the "where" question.
-The following sections explain in detail how the roots map, dependency graph, and paths map are determined for projects, package directories, and environment stacks.
+The following sections explain in detail how these three maps are determined for projects, package directories, and environment stacks.

 #### Project environments